- Sockets Programming

 In this giant (for the lack of better adjectives - the Internet is absolutely, insanely massive) network of nodes, modularity is not a “nice-to-have” feature as it is usually thought of in software engineering, but rather a necessary functionality because across each TCP/IP layer, different nodes may communicate with each other using different protocols/physical mediums (e.g., you can’t force everyone to use fiver optics because your application assumes so - some connections do while others don’t - As a higher level layer in the protocol you should not be concerned or affected by such things).

-Since this is a practical guide, the traceroute
+Since this is a practical guide, the traceroute CLI has to be mentioned.

 Say, out of curiosity, you want to know which routers/nodes your packets are